-2. While you are still in Windows Control Panel > Administrative Tools > Services, right-click the COBOL Analyzer Web service and choose Properties.
-Go to the Log On tab, choose This account and enter the username and password of a user that has access to CA and the workspace.
+- 2. Start the Apache Tomcat service. - 3.
+While you are still in Windows Service Manager, right-click the Micro Focus Enterprise Analyzer Web Service service, and then click Properties. - 4.
+Click the Log On tab. - 5.
+Check This account and type the username and password of a user that has access to CA and its workspace.

-Note: The logon user for the COBOL Analyzer Web service is also significant because the user preferences of this user will impact the types of repository and Hypercode objects that will be returned in the search.
-Diagrams shown in CA Web will also use the options set for this user.
+Note: The logon user for the Micro Focus Enterprise Analyzer Web Service service is significant because the user preferences for this user will impact the types of repository and Hypercode objects that will be returned in a search.
+Diagrams displayed in CA Web will also use options set for this user.

-- 3. Restart the COBOL Analyzer Web service.

-- 4. Open COBOL Analyzer Administration and select Configure Web Service from the Administer menu.
+- 6. Restart the Micro Focus Enterprise Analyzer Web Service service. - 7.
+Open COBOL Analyzer Administration and click Administer > Configure Web Service.

+This opens the Configure Web Service dialog box.
-- 5. Click Add and point to your workspace .rwp file.
-The workspace that is checked as the default will be the workspace that is used with CA Web.

-- 6. Click Save.
+- 8. Click Add and navigate to the workspace .rwp file you require.
+The workspace that you check will be the default workspace that is used with CA Web. - 9.
+Click Save. - 10.In a browser, type the following into the search bar http://servername:8080/CAWeb.

-- 7. Go to http://[servername]:8080/CAWeb.